Bamileke people: History

+Genetics

+In one genetic study, Bamileke-related genetic variations were found throughout Central, Southern and East Africa.
+The researchers caution the assumption that the Bamileke are the source of the Bantu migration because the genetic variations in the region could have been very different 4000 years ago.
+The study found that the genetic structure of populations in Cameroon are not completely defined by language groups.
+The Yemba who are Grassfields people clustered closely to Northern Bantoid speakers.
+The Mbo who speak a Narrow Bantu language clustered closely with Grassfields speakers.
+Some of the Bamileke who speak Grassfields languages clustered closely with Narrow Bantu speakers.
+Within Northern and Grassfields groups, fine-structured analysis distinguished populations living less than 20 km from each other.
+The study also found that the Shum Laka population cluster closer to Central African rainforest hunter-gatherers than they do to Grassfields populations, and components from Northeast, Northwest, Eastern, Western and Central Africa that contributed to the genomes of Grassfields groups.

 Lifestyle and settlement patterns

 Political structure and agriculture

-Bamileke settlements follow a well-organized and structured pattern.
+Bamiléké settlements follow a well-organized and structured pattern.
 Houses of family members are often grouped together and surrounded by small fields.
 Men typically clear the fields, but it is largely women who work them.
 Most work is done with tools such as machetes and hoes.
 Staple crops include cocoyams, groundnuts and maize.

-Bamileke settlements are organized as chiefdoms.
+Bamiléké settlements are organized as chiefdoms.
 The chief, or fon or fong is considered as the spiritual, political, judicial and military leader.
-The chief is also considered as the 'father' of the chiefdom.
+The chief is also considered the 'father' of the chiefdom.
 He thus has great respect from the population.
 The successor of the 'father' is chosen among his children.
 The successor's identity is typically kept secret until the fon's death.

 The fon typically has 9 ministers and several other advisers and councils.
 The ministers are in charge of the crowning of the new fon.
-The council of ministers, also known as the Council of Notables, is called Kamveu.
+The Council of Ministers, also known as the Council of Notables, is called Kamveu.
 In addition, a "queen mother" or mafo was an important figure for some fons in the past.
-Below the fon and his advisers lie a number of ward heads, each responsible for a particular portion of the village.
+Below the fon and his advisers lie several ward heads, each responsible for a particular portion of the village.
 Some Bamileke groups also recognize sub-chiefs, or fonte.